 > <path to executable>/coarry_dist_host.x Hello from image 1 out of 6 total images, and running on host: host1 Hello from image 2 out of 6 total images, and running on host: host1 Hello from image 3 out of 6 total images, and running on host: host1 Hello from image 5 out of 6 total images, and running on host: host2 Hello from image 4 out of 6 total images, and running on host: host2 Hello from image 6 out of 6 total images, and running on host: host2 >

-Embed call hostnm(hostname) in your coarray program, then print 'hostname' to verify the images are executed on the correct nodes/processors.
+Embed call hostnm(hostname) in your coarray program, then print 'hostname' to verify that the images are executed on the correct nodes/processors.

 This method enables coarray image pinning on specific nodes/node processors.
 Better load balance across cluster nodes might be obtained, or a subset of nodes easily partitioned.